-Process This is being phased in across Council with the implementation of documentation Promapp.
+Activity Description Process documentation This is being phased in across Council with the implementation of Promapp.
 Over time business units are capturing organisational knowledge in an area accessible to all staff, to ensure business continuity and consistency.
 Detailed documentation, forms and templates can be linked to each activity in a process.
 Processes are shown in flowchart or swim lane format, and can be shared with external parties.
-Quality TDC does not have a formal Quality Management system across Management Council; quality is ensured by audits and checks that are managed in systems individual teams.
+Quality Management systems Tasman District Council does not have a formal Quality Management system across the Council; quality is ensured by audits and checks that are managed in individual teams.
 Quality checks are done at many stages throughout the Asset Management process.
-Planning A peer review was performed by Waugh Infrastructure Management Ltd on 2011 AMPs.
-From that a comprehensive Improvement Plan has been drawn up.
+Planning The planning process is formalised across Council, with internal reviews and the Council approval stages.
+Following completion of the AMPs, a peer review is done.
+From that a comprehensive Improvement Plan is drawn up.
 Actions are discussed at regular meetings and progress noted.
 These will be incorporated into the following round of AMPs.
-Programme This follows strictly a gateway system with inbuilt checks and Delivery balances at every stage.
-Projects can't proceed until all criteria of a certain stage have been completely met and formally signed off.
-Subdivision Subdivision sites are audited for accuracy against the plans works submitted before reserves are vested in Council.
+Programme Delivery This strictly follows a gateway system with inbuilt checks and balances at every stage.
+Projects cannot proceed until all criteria of a certain stage have been completely met and formally signed off.
+Subdivision works Subdivision sites are audited for accuracy against the plans submitted before reserves are vested in Council.
 Asset creation As-built plans are reviewed on receipt for completeness and adherence to the Engineering Standards and Policies.
 If anomalies are discovered during data entry, these are investigated and corrected.
 As-built information and accompanying documentation is required to accompany maintenance contract claims.
 Asset data integrity Monthly reports are run to ensure data accuracy and completeness.
-Parks and Reserves assets are shown on the corporate GIS browser, Explore Tasman, and viewers are encouraged to report anomalies to the Activity Planning Data Management team.
-Asset Audits of reticulation flows are done regularly to ensure that system performance performance is optimal.
+Parks and Reserves assets are shown on the corporate GIS browser, Explore Tasman and viewers are encouraged to report anomalies to the Activity Planning Data Management team.
+Asset performance Audits of reticulation flows are done regularly to ensure that system performance is optimal.
 Operations Audits of a percentage of contract maintenance works are done every month to ensure that performance standards are maintained.
 Failure to comply with standards is linked to financial penalties for the contractor.
-Levels of KPIs are reported annually and audited by the OAG.
-Service
+Levels of Service Key performance indicators are reported annually and audited by the Office of the Auditor General.
+Customer Service Requests (CSRs) Asset based CSRs (in Confirm and RAMM) are checked monthly for outstanding items via a customised report that is e-mailed to staff for action.
+Non-asset based CSRs (in NCS) are checked for compliance weekly at Senior Management Teams, via a dashboard reporting system.